Skip to main content

 The end of the chain

-The company filed for Chapter 11 bankruptcy protection in January 2009 and ultimately entered liquidation later that year, ending 105 years of operation.
+The company filed for Chapter 11 bankruptcy protection in January 2009 and entered liquidation later that year, ending more than a century of operation.

 Legacy of Gottschalks